 We are a real estate investment trust that commenced operations in 1986.
 We invest in healthcare and human service related facilities including acute care hospitals, behavioral healthcare facilities, rehabilitation hospitals, sub-acute facilities, surgery centers, childcare centers and medical office buildings.
-As of June 30, 2006, we have forty-five real estate investments or commitments located in fifteen states consisting of:
+As of September 30, 2006, we have forty-five real estate investments or commitments located in fifteen states consisting of:

-- seven hospital facilities (including Chalmette, the facility that we transferred to UHS in July 2006) consisting of four acute care, one behavioral healthcare, one rehabilitation and one sub-acute; - thirty-four medical office buildings, including twenty-four owned by various LLCs, and; - four pre-school and childcare centers.
+- six hospital facilities consisting of three acute care, one behavioral healthcare, one rehabilitation and one sub-acute; - · thirty-five medical office buildings, including twenty-five owned by various LLCs, and; - four pre-school and childcare centers.